mukhtar-github/react-advanced/README.md

 What is *Second Parameter?* It is the parameter after the callback function of the useEffect, and it's an array of dependencies, that's called a *List of Dependencies.* If you only want useEffect to run in the initial render, so you should add the second argument, and you pass it as an empty array.

 We can add as many useEffect in our component as we want.
+The second useEffect only runs at the first render.

 ```javascript
 import React, { useState, useEffect } from 'react';